Audio interfaces are a MUST if you want good sound quality!

 - A three-month subscription to Splice Sounds

-Honestly, both are winners on this one.
+Honestly, I’d say they’re both winners on this one.
 Focusrite and Audient both share the crown!

 Frequently Asked Questions